k-donn/plasmoid-wunderground/README.md

 ### Advanced Manual Add

-If you know the station ID and do not want to click through extra steps, hit `+ Manual Add`, enter the case-sensitive station ID, and you confirm.
+If you know the station ID and do not want to click through extra steps, hit `+ Manual Add`, enter the case-sensitive station ID, and confirm.
 The station will be on the list and you should be good to go!

 ### Units